Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ## Open Discussion
 * Which of the approaches should be used for proposal 1?
-We think the approach II is probably the best, as its pros far outweigh the cons and proposal 2 becomes obsolete.
+We think the approach 2 is probably the best, as its pros far outweigh the cons and proposal 2 becomes obsolete.
 * Should the old behaviour be deprecated and possibly even phased out?
 Since its semantics are inferior to the new behaviour, it might be a good idea to try phasing it out to avoid having 2 seemingly identical features.
 * Lexer/Parser implications if a new syntax is to be introduced